diteshp/diteshp/README.md

-added this content in KeepOldReadmeFiles branch added this new in master branch
+added this content in KeepOldReadmeFiles branch added this new in master branch adding new line to test revert